AmirShkolnik/DidYouKnow/README.md

 ![Jungle](doc/readme-images/Jungle.png)

+### Layout

+The site is a single page with 4 steps/sections:
+  - Welcome area
+  - Rules area
+  - Quiz area
+  - Feedback and score area

 ### Wireframes

-The wireframe shows designs for iPad/tablet and desktop displays.
+The wireframe shows designs for iPad/tablet and desktop displays, but the finished site is responsive to all devices.

 #### 1. Welcome To The Jungle Quiz: